-These are indentified and agreed upon the parties at the time when the contract of sale is made.
+These are indentified and agreed upon by the parties at the time when the contract of sale is made.
 Other goods are unascertained

-These are goods owned a possessed the seller when the contract of sale is made.
+These are goods owned a possessed by the seller when the contract of sale is made.
 Future Goods

-These are goods to be manufactured or acquired the seller after the contract of sale is made.
+These are goods to be manufactured or acquired by the seller after the contract of sale is made.

 4. Buyer: Under sec 2(1) of the Act, buyer means a person who buys or agrees to buy goods